BluEye-Robotics/blueye.sdk/docs/protobuf-protocol.md

 ### DroneInfo
 Information about the drone.

-This message contains serial numbers and version informattion for internal components in the drone.
+This message contains serial numbers and version information for internal components in the drone.
 Primarily used for diagnostics, or to determine the origin of a logfile.